Build a Custom Named Entity Visualizer with Google NLP

 What are the latest advancements in NER?

 Recent advancements in NER include the use of transformer-based models like BERT, RoBERTa, and GPT.
 These models leverage large-scale pre-training on diverse text corpora, enabling better generalization and improved performance on NER tasks.
-Additionally, transfer learning and multilingual models have also shown promise in enhancing NER capabilities across different languages and domains.
+Additionally, transfer learning and multilingual models have shown promise in enhancing NER capabilities across different languages and domains.

 - Evaluate Subreddit Posts in Bulk Using GPT4 Prompting - December 12, 2024